hanksohota/lpthw_exs/README.md

 # lpthw_exs
-These are uploads of the exercises from the 'Learn Python the Hard Way' book
+These are uploads of my attempts at the exercises from the 'Learn Python the Hard Way' book